probabl-ai/sklearn-ragger-duck/_sources/user_guide.rst.txt

 Prompting for API documentation
 -------------------------------

-:class:`~ragger_duck.prompt.APIPromptingStrategy` implements a prompting strategy to answer API documentation questions.
+:class:`~ragger_duck.prompt.BasicPromptingStrategy` implements a prompting strategy to answer documentation questions.
 We get context by reranking the search from a lexical and semantical retrievers.
 Once the context is retrieved, we request a Large Language Model (LLM) to answer the question.